nevanscott/uxui0120/_lessons/ia-methods.md

   - User Research
 ---

-In this class, we will go through three main topics:
+In this class, we will go through two main topics:

 - Task Analysis
-- Uses Cases
 - Scenarios

 Learning Objectives